 In 1164 another Cistercian Abbey was founded by monks from Whitland, at Strata Florida, at the western end ofthe ancient routeway which became the main communication channel between the two abbeys - monks, workers, merchants, and officials of the Cistercian Order would walk, ride on donkeys or mules and even in the dry season drive slow moving ox carts across the hills along the 25 miles of 'The Monks' Way' or Monks Trod as it is known today.

-The Abbey Cwmhir Heritage Trust inaugurated the Pilgrimage on the Saturday nearest to St Mary Magdalene's Day in 1993 and ever since then a Pilgrimage has taken place every year (Except 2016 due to illness). .
+The Abbey Cwmhir Heritage Trust inaugurated the Pilgrimage on the Saturday nearest to St Mary Magdalene's Day in 1993 and ever since then a Pilgrimage has taken place every year.

 CONDITIONS OF ENTRY

-1) Entries must be made using the official entry form or the LDVVAform with the apprpriate fee (preferably cheque)
+1) Entries must be made using the official entry form or the LDWA form with the appropriate fee (preferably cheque)

 2) The event conforms to the Adventure Activities Licensing Regulations and provides Public Liability Insurance Cover but walkers are advised to provide their own personal insurance cover.